Interested in learning more about the Family Advisory Council? Register for our next information session.

 Family-centered care focuses on recognizing the vital role that families play in their loved ones’ overall health and well-being.
 Studies have found that family-centered care leads to better health outcomes and greater patient and family satisfaction.

 Interested in joining the Family Advisory Council?
 The council is always looking for new families to join us.
-Please contact Allison Parker, project manager for Rush University Children's Hospital, at Allison_Parker@rush.edu if you are interested in applying to join the council or for more information.
+Please contact Megan O’Connell, Family Advisory Council Liaison for Rush University Children's Hospital, at Megan_R_Oconnell@rush.edu if you are interested in applying to join the council or for more information.

 The following are the types of families that are good fits for the council: